KNaiskes/raspberry-quick-setup/README.md

 static domain_name_servers=192.168.0.1
 ```

-**You may have to make same changes based on your network configuration**
+**You may have to make some changes based on your network configuration**